HuyPham144/PDM-Project/README.md

-# PDM-Project
-The github PDM project of Mrs. Thuy Loan class.
-Group 2
+# Principle of Database and Management Project
+Online CVs builder
+About the project